-All British bats feed on insects, and it's been estimated that some consume up to 3,000 midges in a single night (although I've not counted myself).
+All British bats feed on insects, and it's been estimated that some consume up to 3,000 midges, moths and flies in a single night.
 As winter draws nearer, and the temperatures drop, there are less and less insects for them to eat.
-Bats are left with just three options; to carry on hunting here, they can fly south with the birds, or they can hibernate.
+This leaves bats with just three options; they can either carry on hunting here, they can fly south with the birds, or they can hibernate.

-Since option one could lead to starvation, and option two involves way too much effort, all our bats choose to sleep through the winter.
-In October they are busy checking out suitable locations, and in November they'll be hanging up their "Do Not Disturb" signs and shuffling off to bed.
+Since option one could lead to starvation, and option two involves an awful lot of effort, all our bats choose to sleep through the winter.
+In October they're busy checking out suitable locations, and in November they'll be hanging up their "Do Not Disturb" signs and shuffling off to bed.

 Brown long-eared bats are tiny.
 So tiny in fact they can squeeze beneath the roof tiles of houses and into attic spaces where they sleep through the winter months.
 Many people have a few of these bats living in their loft space without knowing it.
 They're very quiet, and make virtually no mess.